About our analysis

 Composite indices

 This is useful because the estimates for individual areas often involve sampling errors due to being based on sample surveys, and therefore need to be treated with caution.
-The sample surveys, such as the Labour Force Survey, contain relatively small samples within each area.
+The sample surveys, such as the Labour Force Survey (LFS), contain relatively small samples within each area.
 Sample sizes become even smaller when we focus on results for specific age or ethnic groups, as with the intermediate outcomes.

 The imprecision of the survey-based statistics means that we cannot confidently draw conclusions about the differences in outcomes between geographical areas.
 Indeed, very few areas prove to be significantly different from the national average when single indicators are used, such as unemployment or earnings.

-The new composite indices give a summary of how different geographical areas of the UK compare on the main dimensions of mobility identified from the data.
-This is useful because there’s always a risk that differences between areas in respect of a single measure could be due to random sampling errors.
+The composite indices give a summary of how different geographical areas of the UK compare on the main dimensions of mobility identified from the data.
+This is useful because there is always a risk that differences between areas in respect of a single measure could be due to random sampling errors.
 But when multiple measures all give a similar picture, we can be more confident that there are real differences among the areas.

 How the data was produced